WGBH/AAPB2/app/views/override/about-the-american-archive/projects.md

 ### PBS NewsHour Digitization Project

-WGBH, the Library of Congress, WETA, and NewsHour Productions, LLC are collaborating to digitize, preserve, and allow public access via the AAPB to 32 years of *PBS NewsHour*’s predecessor programs, including *The Robert MacNeil Report*, *The MacNeil/Lehrer Report*, *The MacNeil/Lehrer NewsHour*, and *The NewsHour with Jim Lehrer*.
+WGBH, the Library of Congress, WETA, and NewsHour Productions, LLC are collaborating to digitize, preserve, and allow public access via the AAPB to 32 years of *PBS NewsHour*'s predecessor programs, including *The Robert MacNeil Report*, *The MacNeil/Lehrer Report*, *The MacNeil/Lehrer NewsHour*, and *The NewsHour with Jim Lehrer*.
 The project is generously funded by CLIR.
 [Read more about the PBS NewsHour Digitization Project](/about-the-american-archive/projects/newshour).